I think I’m a beneficiary of a will – am I entitled to see the will?

 - Your mother may have destroyed all copies of the will, intending to revoke (cancel) the will.

-If no copy of the will can be found, your mother's estate will be treated as if no will had been written.
+If no copy of the will can be found, your mother's estate will be treated as if no will had been written - this is called intestacy.
 You can still make a claim to money or property, provided you have the necessary proof of entitlement.

 Back to top